The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Methods

 This issue arises most often for regression tasks in which the network is fit to minimize a loss function (e.g., mean squared error; MSE), rather than to predict the distribution of the training data.
 As the underlying label uncertainty is often assumed to be zero, the mean squared error cannot be interpreted as a $\chi^2$ or similar value in such cases.
 However, one can still usefully ask about the posterior distribution of outputs for neural networks that perform within some tolerance $\Delta f_\mathrm{loss}$ of the best fit.
 We can then construct a likelihood function that will lead to typical losses within $\Delta f_\mathrm{loss}$ of the best solution as:

 where $D_\mathrm{eff}$ is the effective number of parameters, $f_\mathrm{loss}$ is the loss function, and $\Delta f_\mathrm{loss}$ is the desired tolerance.
-This equation is exact for a Gaussian distribution, where the the expectation value of the log likelihood should be $\sim D/2$ less than the best-fitting log likelihood value (equivalently, $\chi^2$ should be higher by $\sim D$).
+This equation is exact for a Gaussian distribution, where the expectation value of the log likelihood should be $\sim D/2$ less than the best-fitting log likelihood value (equivalently, $\chi^2$ should be higher by $\sim D$).
 Heuristically, the central limit theorem suggests that it should also be reasonable for other distributions in the limit of large numbers of dimensions, provided that at least a small fraction of dimensions are uncorrelated with each other.

 We note that $D_\mathrm{eff}$ will in practice only equal the total number of parameters if all the parameters are constrained by the data set.
 Neural networks can have extensive symmetries and unused parameters, so the true effective parameter count can be significantly smaller (e.g., $3\%$ of the neural network parameter count in Section \ref{s:um}), and particularly so if the number of data points in the training set is much less than the parameter count (e.g., $0.06\%$ of the parameter count in Section \ref{s:resnet}).
-Hence, some trial and error can be necessary to choose $D_\mathrm{eff}$ so as to achieve the desired loss tolerance.
+Hence, some trial and error can be necessary to choose $D_\mathrm{eff}$ to achieve the desired loss tolerance.
+The meaning of $D_\mathrm{eff}$ and a heuristic for choosing it are further discussed in Section \ref{s:deff}.